M.S. Language Technologies @ CMU

-Entering my fifth year of studying Honours Computer Science (with co-op).
-I have a 4.20 cumulative GPA as well as a 4.33 in-major GPA.
+I recently graduated with a major in Honours Computer Science (with co-op).
+I graduated with a 4.20 cumulative GPA as well as a 4.33 in-major GPA.

 One of 20 students to attend this rigorous, highly-accelerated program that condenses five years of highschool into two.
 I completed the program at the age of 14, leading to an early entrance to university.

 Won 2nd place and crowd favourite at StartUp-Weekend Vancouver, for AlbertAI, a personal assistant that revolutionizes education.

 Third place at LumoHacks for our application which utilized NLP to identify reddit/twitter users at risk of depression, and alert their friends.

 Excellence scholarship for continuing students.